dusty-nv/jetson-inference/docs/pytorch-collect-detection.md

 * an interactive toy or treat dispenser for your pet
 * a smart doorbell camera that greets your guests

 For more examples to inspire your creativity, see the **[Jetson Projects](https://developer.nvidia.com/embedded/community/jetson-projects)** page.
-Have fun and good luck!
+Good luck and have fun!

 <p align="right">Back | <b><a href="pytorch-ssd.md">Re-training SSD-Mobilenet</a></p>
 </b><p align="center"><sup>© 2016-2020 NVIDIA | </sup><a href="../README.md#hello-ai-world"><sup>Table of Contents</sup></a></p>